Martin Hägglund: Dying for Time (2012)

 Dying for Time offers new readings of the problem of temporality in the writings of Marcel Proust, Virginia Woolf, and Vladimir Nabokov.
 Through an engagement with Sigmund Freud and Jacques Lacan, Hägglund also develops an original theory of the relation between time and desire ("chronolibido"), addressing mourning and melancholia, pleasure and pain, attachment and loss.

 Radical Atheism (2008)

 Radical Atheism is a major intervention in deconstruction, offering a novel account of Jacques Derrida's thinking of time and space, life and death, good and evil, self and other.
 As Hägglund argues, all our commitments presuppose an investment in and care for finite life.
 Developing a deconstructive account of time, Hägglund shows how Derrida rethinks the constitution of identity, ethics, religion, and political emancipation in accordance with the condition of temporal finitude.

+Personal life

+(Hans Martin) Hägglund, was born November 23, 1976 in Sollentuna parish, Stockholm county and grew up in Viksjö in Järfälla municipality and the High Coast.
+His ancestors were peasants and farmers originating in northern Sweden, where he makes a visit every summer.

+In what has been described as "a historic appointment", in 2012 he became the first person to receive a lifetime professorship at Yale University immediately after receiving his PhD.
+Since 2015, he has headed the department of comparative literature at the university.

+He is the first Swede to be elected to the Harvard Society of Fellows.

+On June 11, 2021, the music album 'Distractions In a Capitalist World' by artist and composer Teodor Wolgers was released, with Hägglund appearing on the track 'System Failure' with a narration from his book "This Life".

+He has a sister named Karin Hägglund, sometimes referred to as one of Sweden's most accomplished karate practitioners, with five national championships and three Nordic titles.
+Karin holds a Master's degree in Health Promotion from Karolinska Institutet and is currently pursuing a PhD in Sustainable High Performance Coaching at the Swedish School of Sport and Health Sciences.
+In 2014, she experienced the loss of her husband of many years to cancer after a year and a half of battling the illness.
+This tragic experience may have deepened Martin's engagement with the concepts of time and finitude, prompting a shift in focus towards embracing life's fragility in a secular context in order to live a good life.

+He is married (August 28, 2021) to Alisa Zhulina (of Russian/Soviet background), artist-scholar, Assistant Professor of Theatre Studies, and the Director of Theatre Studies in the Department of Drama.
+The couple welcomed their first child (Mathilda Natalia Hägglund (Матюшa)) in April 2022.